HaakonWiland/Notes/Hackthebox/CWES/Cross-site-scripting (XSS).md

 #CWES #XSS #Cross-site-scripting #OWASP10

+#### Lessons:
+- When initially testing for xss, try to enter a normal input and check how it changes the source code on the page.
+Then do the necessary escapes to execute code.
+This is easier then reading the code and visualizing how it will render - but ofc you can do both.

 #### General:
 - XSS vulnerabilities found on the client side, and do not effect backend server, unless it is a stored XSS vulnerability.
+- When running the JS code in a XSS, it is contained to running that code in the client browser and in that specific domain.
 - Typical: low impact + high probability = medium risk type of vulnerability.
 - Modern web pages use Cross-domain IFrames to handle user input, this affects the way XXS works?